“Hair is the first thing and teeth the second.

 From Gels to Tattoos

-Women go through great lengths to achieve those 3D eyebrows everyday.
-Come on,
+Women go to great lengths to achieve those 3D eyebrows every day.

 Reason No. 1: It Takes Time to a Perfect Twin Eyebrow Pair